Tom Fears: Early life

 Born in Guadalajara, Mexico, Fears was the son of a Mexican mother, Carmen Valdés, and an American father, mining engineer Charles William Fears.
 The family moved to Los Angeles when Tom was age six.
 There, he began to display his ample work ethic by unloading flowers for 25 cents an hour, and later serving as an usher at football games for double that amount.

-Fears first played football at Los Angeles' Manual Arts High School, where he met Toby Freedman of Beverly Hills High School.
+Fears first played football at Los Angeles's Manual Arts High School, where he met Toby Freedman of Beverly Hills High School.
 They became longtime friends.
 Upon graduation, he enrolled at Santa Clara University.
 He spent one year at the school before being drafted in World War II and spent the next three years in military service.
 After his father became a Japanese prisoner of war, Fears sought to become a fighter pilot to fight Japan.
 He became a pilot, but was instead shipped to Colorado Springs to play football for a service team.

 Upon his release, he had been drafted by the Rams in 1945, but remained in school and transferred to UCLA, winning All-American honors each of his two seasons at the school.
 His senior campaign nearly ended in an abrupt fashion in 1947, when he and some Bruin teammates were investigated for posing in local advertisements for a Los Angeles clothing store.
 When it was determined that Fears and the other players worked for the store, and were not identified as athletes, the matter was dropped.

 This job had been one of many provided by school boosters, and included a brief bit as a pilot in the Humphrey Bogart film Action in the North Atlantic.
 The largesse by such people led Fears to joke that his $6,000 first-year contract and $500 bonus from the Rams meant that he was taking a pay cut.